-Gunzenhauser is a coed residence hall for predominantly male and upperclass residents.
+Gunzenhauser (Gunz) is a coed residence hall for predominantly male and female upperclass residents.
 Gunz offers suite style living in which a resident shares a room with a roommate and shares a bathroom with the two residents in the adjoining room.
 Gunz is coed by suite, so there are not males and females sharing a suite, but there are males and females on the same floor.
 Gunz is comprised of 3 small floors that each house between 8 and 16 residents.
 Each floor has a lounge with a TV and the first floor lounge offers space for large group meetings or social activities, and is located next to a full kitchen area and soda machine.
 Gunz Hall also has a gas fireplace and computer/printer for student use.